Single column cash book

 Balancing a single column cash book

-Note: The debit side (receipt side) of a single column cash book is always heavier than the credit side (payment side) because we cannot pay more cash than we receive during a period.
+Note: The debit side (receipt side) of a single-column cash book is always heavier than the credit side (payment side) because we cannot pay more cash than we receive during a period.

 Posting entries from single column cash book to ledger accounts

-All entries in the cash book are periodically posted to appropriate accounts in general ledger and relevant subsidiary ledgers.
+All entries in the cash book are periodically posted to appropriate accounts in the general ledger and relevant subsidiary ledgers.
 The posting procedure is given below:

 1. The balance b/d and balance c/d (i.e., opening and closing balances) of the cash book are not posted.